msaari/relevanssi/readme.txt

 * Minor fix: If the `sentence` query variable is used to enable phrase searching, Relevanssi now adds quotes to the `highlight` parameter.
 * Minor fix: Add support for JetSmartFilters.
 * Minor fix: Add support for WooCommerce products attribute lookup table filtering.
+* Minor fix: Improve excerpts to avoid breaking HTML tags when tags are allowed.

 = 4.16.0 =
 * New feature: Oxygen compatibility has been upgraded to support JSON data from Oxygen 4.
 This is still in early stages, so feedback from Oxygen users is welcome.